burke/zeus/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Thanks...

+* To [Jesse Storimer](http://github.com/jstorimer) for spin, part of the inspiration for this project
+* To [Samuel Kadolph](http://github.com/samuelkadolph) for doing most of the cross-process pseudoterminal legwork.

 ## Doesn't work for you?

 Try these libraries instead: